frozeman/MeteorFrontend/README.md

 ## UPDATE:

-To get the client part of you meteor app use my [meteor-build-client](https://github.com/frozeman/meteor-build-client) NPM package.
+*To get the client part of your Meteor app use my [meteor-build-client](https://github.com/frozeman/meteor-build-client) NPM package.*

 Meteor Frontend